stupidusername/SecludedCatDog/README.md

 - Create a `config.ini`.
 Use `config-example.ini` as reference.
 - Change the database DSN.
 - Change the secret key used for cookies.
-- Set the user and password used for Social Catfish.
+- Set the username and password used for Social Catfish.
 - Apply DB migrations: `$ alembic upgrade head`.